-Their interest however is twofold – not only for the fact that the kea’s home is where they are based in New Zealand but also because both the Lodge and the Chalet have received the Environmental award in 2008 from Relais & Chateau – the luxury group to which Whare Kea is affiliated.
+Their interest, however, is twofold – not only for the fact that the kea’s home is where they are based in New Zealand but also because both the Lodge and the Chalet have received the Environmental award in 2008 from Relais & Chateau – the luxury group to which Whare Kea is affiliated.
 Martyn and Louise have a passion for the mountains which they consider are the single element that provides them with both physical and emotional renewal – relieving the stresses of a hectic urban life that no other environment can.
 This renewal they derive from a multitude of sources – the beauty of an alpine setting, the thrill of the four seasons, the challenge from outdoor sports both physically and mentally and the consequent satisfaction of accomplishment.

-But more importantly Whare Kea provides them the pleasure of sharing these experiences with friends.
+But more importantly, Whare Kea provides them with the pleasure of sharing these experiences with friends.
 “Whether standing on a spectacular peak or in the bottom of an exquisite gorge, we have the saying which – in a quirky way – sums it all up.
 And that is “we are gathering the energy of the universe”, explains Martyn.
 The weather, the lake and the mountains provide a constantly changing visual feast.
 And it is essential to conserve these precious elements.
 So support for the Kea Conservation Trust they see as a natural extension of their commitment to conservation.

 “We have sought opportunities to support projects in New Zealand,” he continues.
 “So to be a part of the Kea Conservation Trust is a perfect fit with our Lodge located on the shores of Lake Wanaka and the Chalet based in the Albert Saddle at 1750 metres.”

 In 2010 the Myers added a web camera to the mountain chalet.
-Operated by solar power, it plays a live image and through this it is possible to monitor kea activity at the chalet (as well as many other things).
-And as a result enables assistance to be given whenever required to help keep these little birds still in existence.
+Operated by solar power, it plays a live image and through this, it is possible to monitor kea activity at the chalet (as well as many other things).
+And as a result, enables assistance to be given whenever required to help keep these little birds still in existence.